Mount of Olives St. 27

 In July of 2004 he received his PhD following his dissertation entitled “Requirements for a Viable Palestinian State.”
 He speaks Arabic natively, German fluently and is proficient in English.

-Malak Ammuri has joined the FES office in the Palestinian Territories as Team Assistant in October 2017.
-She has studied English Language and Literature, with a minor in translation at Bethlehem University and later obtained her MA degree in International Cooperation and Development also from Bethlehem University.
+Malak Issa has joined the FES office in the Palestinian Territories as Team Assistant in October 2017.
+She has studied English Language and Literature, with a minor in translation and later obtained her MA degree in International Cooperation and Development from Bethlehem University.

 Malak has previously occupied several positions as a project coordinator, executive admin assistant and translator.